 Below you will see an example of an 11 year old boy who complained of pain in his arches and ankles.
 It was worse when he tried to run which was getting harder and harder to do.
 He was also starting to have knee pain.
 His parents were told that he would grow out of it.
 This picture shows that he has no arch, what we consider a "collapsed arch".

 These are the shoes they thought would be best, but really were not sure because all his shoes ended up looking like this.
 These shoes are about 3 months old.
 Notice how they are very worn on the inside of the heel.
 This is because of his severe flat foot deformity.
 It would be pretty hard to run like this don't you think?

 So what do you do at this point?
 There are 2 ways to treat this child.
 First, we started with better shoes.
 Not all shoes are made the same.
-A stability or motion control athletic shoe is best because it reduces the amount of arch collapse when the foot hits the ground.
+A stability or motion control athletic shoe is best for this condition because it reduces the amount of arch collapse when the foot hits the ground.
 The shoe you see above is a neutral shoe which has a much softer sole and cannot support flat foot deformities well.
-The next thing we did was place Lyncos full length sport semi-custom orthotic inside the shoe, replacing the factory insole.
+The next thing we did was place Lyncos, a full length sport semi-custom orthotic inside the shoe, replacing the factory insole.
 This prevents the arch from collapsing in the shoe and helps put the foot in better alignment with the ankle and leg, reducing pain.
 Below, you will see the major improvement just these simple things made.

 His feet do not collapse in the shoes and he can now run pain free.
 Now, we started with semi-custom inserts to get him used to wearing something like that in his shoes.
 He will need a true custom orthotics in the future to reduce the long term effects of flat feet.